atbcb/usab-uswds/_pages/meetings.md

 <img src="../img/webcast.jpg" alt="photo of laptop with meeting on screen" align="right" width="169">

-Members of the Access Board meet every two months.&nbsp;
+Members of the Access Board meet every two months.
-Board meetings are open to the public and typically span three days.&nbsp;
+Board meetings are open to the public and typically span three days.
-Committee meetings and presentations usually take place on the first two days.&nbsp;
+Committee meetings and presentations usually take place on the first two days.
-Meetings of the full Board are normally held on the afternoon of the third day and are webcast live.&nbsp;
+Meetings of the full Board are normally held on the afternoon of the third day and are webcast live.
 Meeting webcasts are archived.

 The next committee and Board meetings will be: